OlivierLD/raspberry-coffee/README.md

 ---

-### Raspberry PI, a possible thing of the Internet of things... ###
+### Raspberry Pi, a possible thing of the Internet of Things...
-  * The Raspberry PI is a fully featured Linux computer, which can - as such - connect to the Internet.
+  * The Raspberry Pi is a fully featured Linux computer, which can - as such - connect to the Internet.
-  * The Raspberry PI has a General Purpose Input Output (GPIO) interface that allows it to drive all kind of electronic components, from a simple LED to a complex robot, and including all kind of sensors (GPS, light resistors, pressure sensors, temperature sensors, all kinds!).
+  * The Raspberry Pi has a General Purpose Input Output (GPIO) interface that allows it to drive all kind of electronic components, from a simple LED to a complex robot, and including all kind of sensors (GPS, light resistors, pressure sensors, temperature sensors, all kinds!).
 None of the above is new.
 Connecting to the Internet does not impress anyone anymore.
 Driving a robot, modern kitchens are full of robots, cars are loaded with electronic components...
-**But** what if we put those two together, with the Raspberry PI sitting in between.
+**But** what if we put those two together, with the Raspberry Pi sitting in between.
 **Then**, we can drive a robot over the Internet.
 And **this** is not that usual (yet).

 ---